Barcode Scanner

 | ”Pairing failed” (Host is down) | Scanner is flashing but refusing Classic connections.
 Power-cycle and retry; some scanners get stuck between BLE and Classic advertising. |

-| ”Paired, but scanner is not usable” | Set ClassicBondedOnly=false — see above. |
+| ”Scanner bonded but didn’t attach as a keyboard” | Set ClassicBondedOnly=false — see above. |

 | Scanner pairs, but scanned text types into the app’s UI instead of being captured as a QR code | Open the QR scanner overlay before scanning.
 Outside the overlay, the scanner is just a keyboard. |

-| Scanned text has wrong characters | Set the correct keymap under Settings → Barcode Scanner. |
+| Scanned text has wrong characters | Set the correct Layout under Barcode Scanner → Keyboard Layout. |

 - Only one scanner (USB or Bluetooth) is used at a time.
 If both are configured, the paired Bluetooth scanner wins.